carlos-marchal/cindy-site/README.md

 - `SANITY_STUDIO_API_DATASET`: The name of the Sanity dataset to edit data from
 - `SANITY_STUDIO_PREVIEW_SECRET`: An arbitrary secret to allow enabling preview mode (must match the one set in Next.js)
 - `SANITY_STUDIO_PRODUCTION_URL`: The URL of the main site when in production
-- `SANITY_STUDIO_NETLIFY_SITE_ID`: The Netlify ID of the main site
-- `SANITY_STUDIO_NETLIFY_WEBHOOK_ID`: The ID of a the Netlify webhook to trigger a rebuild

 ## Building and deploying

 The site is fully built using continuous integration.
-The main site is deployed on Netlify using the automatic configuration of its Next.js plugin.
+The main site is deployed on Vercel.
 The Sanity editor is deployed to Sanity's cloud using a custom Github action, only when changes to files inside the `sanity-studio` directory are detected.